bitpesa/api-documentation/additional-features.md

 By default once a transaction has been paid we will constantly try to pay it out until we either succeed, or the transaction is cancelled by you.
 This is to allow you to decide how long you wish us to retry payouts, and so you can control the refund process.

-However as this can become complicated we also provide a feature where you can ask us to auto-cancel transactions in case they fail payouts.
+However as this can become complicated, we also provide a feature where you can ask us to auto-cancel transactions in case they fail payouts.
 When the feature is enabled we will automatically cancel and refund any transaction that couldn't be payed out in 24 hours from funding.

 To enable auto cancellation please enable the `auto_refund` trait during transaction creation:
  ```javascript